Diesel Equipment Technology Diploma

 Offered at the Following Campus

 The Diesel Equipment Technology diploma program is a sequence of courses designed to prepare students for careers in the diesel equipment service and repair profession.
 Learning opportunities enable students to develop academic, technical and professional knowledge and skills required for job acquisition, retention, and advancement.
-The program emphasizes a combination of truck, heavy equipment, marine systems, or emergency power generator repair theory and practical application necessary for successful employment depending on the specialization area a student chooses to complete.
+The program emphasizes a combination of truck, heavy equipment, and practical application necessary for successful employment depending on the specialization area a student chooses to complete.
 Program graduates receive a Diesel Equipment Technology diploma that qualifies them as entry-level Diesel Equipment technicians.

 The standard curriculum for the Diesel Equipment Technology Diploma Program is designed for the semester system.
 Students may enter the Diesel Equipment Technology program each semester.
 The program generally takes 4 semesters to complete.
 To graduate, students must earn a minimum of 48 credit hours.